Academic Catalog

 Representative Text(s) and Other Materials

 Smith, Russell E..
-Electricity for Refrigeration, Heating and Air Conditioning, 9th ed..
-2015.
+Electricity for Refrigeration, Heating and Air Conditioning, 11th ed..
+2022.

 Auvil, Ronnie J..
 HVAC and Refrigeration Systems Training Manual.
 2014.

-Although these textbooks are older than 5 years, they conform to national training standards and are considered seminal works in the discipline.
+Although some of these textbooks are older than 5 years, they conform to national training standards and are considered seminal works in the discipline.
 We will adopt the next edition of each text, as it is published.

 Types and/or Examples of Required Reading, Writing, and Outside of Class Assignments